lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 TypeStream can infer that the resulting schema type is something like `Struct[id: String, title: String]` and produce reasonable JSON for the "HTTP media".
-You don't need to specify the shape of the resulting data set, TypeStream can figure it out on its own.
+Again, it's about developer experience: you don't need to specify the shape of the resulting data set, TypeStream can figure it out.
 It also works with more complex pipelines.
-Take a "typical" enrichment pipeline like:
+Consider a "typical" enrichment pipeline:

 ```js
 cat /dev/kafka/cluster1/topics/page_views                  |